DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/4_tailored_analysis.md

 protein is depleted (in heterozygous cases).
-Haploinsufficiency can result in a disease that phenotypically resembles a gain-of-function when the responsible protein normally acts as an inhibitor for an inflammatory pathway [@Lawless2018acase].
+Haploinsufficiency can result in a disease that phenotypically resembles a gain-of-function when the responsible protein normally acts as an inhibitor for an inflammatory pathway {% cite Lawless2018acase %}.
 This is not expected with *NLRP7* and therefore heterozygous loss-of-function does not explain disease.